mohdasaadeh/mohdasaadeh/README.md

-I'm a software engineer who is making a career change into software engineering after 6 years of working in electrical engineering industry.
+I'm a software engineer who made a career change into software engineering after 6 years of working in electrical engineering industry.

 Software engineering isn't only a career path for me, it's also what my life was all about since I was at high school.
 I love coding so much that I couldn't forget it even through the years of studying and working in electrical engineering field.
 I always found a way to add some coding touches over everything I did in electrical engineering.